Midfielders are arguably the most valuable players in fantasy football, given their role and capacity to score points.

-Liverpool star Mohamed Salah is the most expensive player on the official Premier League fantasy football game and with good reason: he scores goals and sets them up.
+Liverpool star Mohamed Salah was the most expensive player on the official Premier League fantasy football game at the start of the season and with good reason: he scores goals and sets them up.

 Salah's debut season for the Reds saw him amass over 300 points and, last season, despite not quite hitting the same heights, he scored 259 points.

 The Egypt international is a pivotal player for Jurgen Klopp's side and, like his partner-in-crime Mane, has been directly involved in over 20 goals as the season heads into the final stage.